-With changes to IR35 in the Private Sector looming, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.
+With changes to IR35 now in place in the Private Sector, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.

 We recommend that an IR35 Status Review is carried out at the beginning of every assignment and every 6 months whilst the assignment is ongoing or as and when changes occur, for example, if you agree to provide services in a different capacity or on a different project.

-Well, firstly, the rules do not change, in the Private Sector, until April 2020, and so you, the contractor, are responsible for your employment status (and tax) up until that point.
-In addition, an up-to-date IR35 status review is a good tool to use when talking to your agency or hirer about the forthcoming changes and the way in which they are approaching the new rules.
+The end hirer is responsible for your employment status (and tax).
+In addition, an up-to-date IR35 status review is a good tool to use when talking to your agency or hirer about IR35.

 An IR35 Status Review carried out by Brookson Legal Services consists of a review of the contract and review of the day-to-day working practices.
 We review your working practices by asking that you complete a questionnaire and having a discussion around how you operate.
 On the back of this discussion Brookson Legal Services will confirm the outcome of the review and provide you with additional advice and recommendation on how you can strengthen your IR35 position.